Guiding students to design with Motion and not just Visuals

 Overview

-I hope through this, I was able to show my students how motion design can strengthen their visual storytelling and help them visualize how their designs flow.
+Through this, I was able to show my students how motion design can strengthen their visual storytelling and help them visualize how their designs flow.

 Designing for Two Audiences